Holod-e/gmTemplate/README.md

-# fastTemplate
+# Gmtemplate
-fast template for freelance
+template for geniusmMarketing
 #how to use
   1. npm i
   2. gulp gulp-jade - to use jade syntax